Sam-DA-20/GovHack-2025-20-Minute-Neighbourhood-Plan/README.md

 - Whether trips meet the 20-minute neighbourhood goal
 - How students travel (mode share)
 - Which LGAs have the best and worst accessibility
-- The geographic distribution of schools across Victoria

 ## 📊 Key Insights